GosiaD37/GosiaD37.github.io/README.md

 automatically run multiple scenarios using different input sizes (0, 1, 5, and 10).
 - I improved the readability of the code by refining test case names to clearly reflect their purpose, such as ResizeIncreasesCollectionSize and AssignValuesToCollection.
-- I reinforced proper memory management by using std::unique_ptr for the collection, along with structured setup and teardown methods to ensure a clean test environment for each case.
+- I reinforced proper memory management by using <code>std::unique_ptr</code> for the collection, along with structured setup and teardown methods to ensure a clean test environment for each case.